laravel/docs/sanctum.md

 <a name="token-abilities"></a>
 ### Token Abilities

-Sanctum allows you to assign "abilities" to tokens, similar to OAuth "scopes".
+Sanctum allows you to assign "abilities" to tokens.
+Abilities serve a similar purpose as OAuth's "scopes".
 You may pass an array of string abilities as the second argument to the `createToken` method:

     return $user->createToken('token-name', ['server:update'])->plainTextToken;